Zakamo20/Web-base/ReadMe.txt

 Temporarily fixed (and then broke again) the Pricer page (no longer crashes but also no longer works)

-New bug where portions of the page are cut off
+New bug where portions of the page are cut off (temp fix by adding a margin at the top)